aayushkumar0505/FootballAnalysis/football_analysis-main/README.md

 ## Introduction

 I started this project since I am interested in sports analytics and its practicality in generating real-time, data-driven insights that can enhance performance evaluation, strategy development, and fan engagement.
+For this project, it was essential to differentiate between players, referees, goalkeepers, and the ball itself.
+For this, YOLO was the best option for an object detection model.
+To assign players to teams, I checked the colors of their t shirts using Kmeans which uses pixel segmentation and clustering.
+With this information, we can deduce the possession time for each team, which is valuable information in telling how a game of football is played out.

 ![Screenshot](output_videos/screenshot.png)